EN-ICHI Opens Up the Future of Family and Community

 The Direction of Vocational Education in Specialized High Schools and Regional Talent Development

-As industrial structures and social systems grow more complex, the knowledge and skills young people need upon entering society are said to be becoming more advanced.
-This makes it necessary to reconsider how vocational education should operate at the high school level.
+As industrial structures and social systems become more complex, the knowledge and skills that young people need to acquire when they enter society are also becoming more advanced.
+This has made it necessary to reconsider the nature of vocational education at the high school level

 Source: Compiled by the author

-The "High School Education Reform Promotion Project through Collaboration with Local Communities," launched in 2019, promotes initiatives to realize exploratory learning through the resolution of local issues by forming consortia between high schools, local governments, higher education institutions, and industry.
-The "Professional Type" initiative calls for the promotion of practical vocational education through collaboration and cooperation with local industry, focusing on specialized departments (和田2024).
+"High School Education Reform Promotion Project through Collaboration with Local Communities," launched in 2019, promotes initiatives to realize exploratory learning through the resolution of local issues by forming consortia between high schools, local governments, higher education institutions, and industry.
+The "Professional Type" initiative calls for the promotion of practical vocational education through collaboration and cooperation with local industry, focusing on specialized departments (Wada 2024).
+The

 For example, the Central Council for Education's Subcommittee on Primary and Secondary Education's 2020 summary and 2023 interim report recommend the development and implementation of an educational curriculum that is not limited to three years, including the utilization of specialized courses at vocational high schools, reorganization into technical colleges, and the development and implementation of a consistent curriculum in collaboration with higher education institutions.
 This shows the policy intention to enhance the educational content at vocational high schools and strengthen vocational education.